tilek/about-me/my_goals_for_the_world.md

 DRAFT
 Everything below is my humble opinion.

-Issues I would be interested working on full-time are marked with an asterisk.*
+Issues I would be interested in working on full-time are marked with an asterisk*.

 # Tier 1 Goals - Urgent

-1. Humanity is extremely safe from existential risks and catastrophic AI risks.*
+**1. Humanity is extremely safe from existential risks and catastrophic AI risks.***

-&nbsp;&nbsp; Examples of organizations working on this goal:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Examples of organizations working on this goal:
 * Future of Life Institute
 * Future of Humanity Institute
 * OpenAI
 * Machine Intelligence Research Institute
 * Partnership on AI to benefit people and society

-2. The power of strong artificial intelligence is widely distributed proportionally to people's intelligence and altruism.*
+**2. The power of strong artificial intelligence is widely distributed proportionally to people's intelligence and altruism.***

-3. Power is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.*
+**3. Power is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.***

-4. Earth-originated life overall has reached sustainable growth and became ever more resilient.*
+**4. Earth-originated life overall has reached sustainable growth and became ever more resilient.***

-&nbsp;&nbsp; Examples of organizations working on this goal:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Examples of organizations working on this goal:
 * United Nations Framework Convention on Climate Change
 * Tesla
 * Breakthrough Energy